Angioedema Treatment Plan

 - Cinryze® brand of C1 inhibitor concentrate.
 Cinryze has been FDA-approved for preventing HAE attacks in adolescents and adults.
 Cinryze is delivered intravenously and is approved for home infusion.
 Cinryze is prepared from normal human blood and there is a remote risk of viral contamination.

-- Firazyr® brand of icatibant (a bradykinin receptor antagonist).
-Firazyr has been FDA-approved for treating acute HAE attacks in patients l8 years of age and older.
-Firazyr is delivered by subcutaneous injection and is approved for self-administration.
-Firazyr is a synthetic drug and is often associated with temporary pain and swelling at the injection site
+- Icatibant® (bradykinin receptor antagonist).
+This is available as Firazyr (brand) and generic formulations, and is FDA-approved for treating acute HAE attacks in patients l8 years of age and older.
+Icatibant is delivered by subcutaneous injection and is approved for self-administration.
+Icatibant is a synthetic drug and is often associated with temporary pain and swelling at the injection site.

 - Kalbitor® brand of ecallantide (a plasma kallikrein inhibitor).
 Kalbitor has been FDA-approved for treating acute HAE attacks in patients 16 years of age or older.
 Kalbitor is delivered subcutaneously and must be administered by medical personnel.
 Kalbitor is produced in the laboratory and is free from risk virus contamination from blood.
 There is a small risk of allergic reactions to Kalbitor.

-- Progesterones.
-Progesterones may have beneficial effects to reduce swelling in women with bradykinin-mediated angioedema.
+- Progesterones may have beneficial effects to reduce swelling in women with bradykinin-mediated angioedema